On this page you will find answers to our FAQs surrounding boating on Scotland’s canals during Covid-19.

 - Caledonian Canal – 22nd July 2020 – For information on how to book your transit click here.

 - Lowland Canals – 17th July 2020 – Please note this is applicable to the Forth & Clyde Canal from Kirkintilloch to The Kelpies and from The Falkirk Wheel to Edinburgh.
+Please note that due to the breach on the Union Canal on the 12 August, full transit of the waterway is not available.
+Find out more here.

 If you are planning to visit your boat please ensure you follow government guidelines on hand washing and physical distancing at all times.
 We would also advise a level of caution when carrying out these journeys as normal weed cutting and channel clearance was not carried out during lockdown.